-- Draft quality reports, policy briefs and strategic engagement documents and communication materials in climate-resilient food and ecosystem-based adaptation. - Understand the elements constituting adaptation planning and the programmatic challenges and opportunities for country-level adaptation planning and integration of ecosystem-based adaptation and nature-based solutions into national development policy, planning, budgeting, financing, and monitoring processes. - Gain experience on programme management processes and procedures in a large administration; - Understand, research, analyse and communicate best practices and lesson learned from UNEP's project portfolio and from engagement with regional and global networks on climate change adaptation and stakeholders. - Establish working relationships with other UN agencies, donors and technical teams; - Understand the accountability processes behind the Programme of Work and MTS related reporting.
+- Draft quality reports, policy briefs and strategic engagement documents and communication materials in climate-resilient food and ecosystem-based adaptation. - Understand the range of financing strategies and entities and how they might support UNEP's work and mandate; - Understand, research, analyse and communicate best practices and lesson learned from UNEP's project portfolio and from engagement with regional and global networks on climate change adaptation and stakeholders. - Establish working relationships with other UN agencies, donors and technical teams; - Understand the administrative and accountability processes behind programme management; - Understand the accountability processes behind the Programme of Work and MTS related reporting. - Understand the programmatic challenges and opportunities for country-level adaptation planning and integration of ecosystem-based adaptation and naturebased solutions into national development policy, planning, budgeting, financing, and monitoring processes.